 The conditions that must be met before testing should be concluded.
 Click here for more details.

-Software Development Life Cycle (SDLC) aims to produce high quality system that meets or exceeds customer expectations, works effectively and efficiently in the current and planned information technology infrastructure, and is inexpensive to maintain and cost effective to enhance.
+Software Development Life Cycle (SDLC) aims to produce a high-quality system that meets or exceeds customer expectations, works effectively and efficiently in the current and planned information technology infrastructure, and is inexpensive to maintain and cost-effective to enhance.

 STLC (Software Testing Life Cycle) identifies what test activities to carry out and when to accomplish those test activities.
 Even though testing differs between Organizations, there is a testing life cycle.
 Click here for more details.

 Requirements Traceability Matrix (RTM) is used to trace the requirements to the tests that are needed to verify whether the requirements are fulfilled.
+We have to ensure that every requirement has atleast 1 test case.
 Requirement Traceability Matrix AKA Traceability Matrix or Cross Reference Matrix.
 Click here for more details.

 Software test metrics is to monitor and control process and product.
 It helps to drive the project towards our planned goals without deviation.
 Metrics answer different questions.
 It’s important to decide what questions you want answers to.
 Click here for more details.

-There are many factors involved in the real time projects to decide when to stop testing.
+There are many factors involved in real-time projects to decide when to stop testing.

 - Testing deadlines or release deadlines